Floyd Allen: Aftermath

 Victor Allen and Barnett Allen were acquitted.
-Burden "Byrd" Marion, a cousin and neighbor, had all charges against him dropped.
-Accounts differ as to whether this was for a lack of evidence, or because Marion became a state's witness and admitted his role in aiding the Allens.
+Burden "Byrd" Marion, a cousin and neighbor who'd reloaded a revolver for one of the Allens, had all charges against him dropped.
+Accounts differ as to whether this was for a lack of evidence, or since Marion became a state's witness and admitted his role in aiding the Allens.
 Shortly after the Allen trials, law enforcement officers found a still in an old house on Burden Marion's farm, and he was arrested for making illegal liquor.
 He was tried in federal court, found guilty, and sentenced to a year in federal prison at Moundsville, West Virginia.
 He began his sentence in August 1913, and died of pneumonia in prison on November 25, 1913.

 The Carroll County prosecutor placed liens on all property owned by Floyd Allen and Sidna Allen for the heirs of the victims.
 After three wrongful death lawsuits by the victims' estates and survivors, that property was confiscated and sold at auction, forcing Sidna Allen's wife and two small daughters to live in rented quarters and work at menial jobs until Sidna's eventual pardon.
 Floyd Allen's son, Victor, bought his father's house so his mother would not have to move.
 In 1921, however, Victor moved his family to Tabernacle Township, New Jersey.

 Jack Allen lost his job as constable as a result of the Hillsville shooting, and soon his life.
 On March 17, 1916, he stopped for the night in a roadhouse near Mt.
 Airy, North Carolina where he encountered Will McGraw, a moonshine hauler.
 A dispute arose between McGraw and Jack Allen about the Hillsville tragedy; during the confrontation McGraw drew a gun and shot Allen twice, killing him on the spot.
 Jack Allen was buried near his home in Carroll County, in the presence of a thousand mourners.